cakraocha/twt-rumour/README.md

 Result summary: A topic modelling performed yielding 5 different mutual key topics identified.
 On the rumour side, people tend to talk about `cases, deaths, #bailouthumans, lost, job` where on the non-rumour side people tend to talk about `wear, mask, India, vaccine, fauci`.

+## Experimentation Code
+Please find in `notebook/` folder for Task 1 and Task 2 codes in Jupyter Notebook.

 For more details, please find in `report/` folder.